mrmelchi/Python-Data-Science-Toolbox-Part-1/README.md

 # Python-Data-Science-Toolbox-Part-1

-Write your own functions to solve problems that are dictated by your data, complete with multiple parameters and multiple return values, along with default arguments and variable-length arguments.
-Write lambda functions and handle errors in your very own function.
+Write functions to solve problems that are dictated by your data, complete with multiple parameters and multiple return values, along with default arguments and variable-length arguments.
+Write lambda functions and handle errors.

 - Writing functions: write simple functions, or functions that accept multiple arguments and return multiple values.